How to Remodel a House

 A common pitfall in house remodeling is related to overbuilding the entire house until it is overbuilt for the neighborhood.
 It is spending $150,000 to remodel your house in a neighborhood of $100,000 homes.
 This is not necessarily wrong if you remodel for your own pleasure and comfort, but if you ever try to sell your house or borrow money on it, you will find that it has been a poor financial investment.
 It is easy to become too enthusiastic once you start to remodel your house and then find that you have invested more than you planned and perhaps more than you can afford.
 Moreover, if you are forced to sell your home and must accept little more than the prevailing neighborhood prices, you will have lost money.
 If you do not know the value of your neighbors’ properties, call in a real-estate broker to inquire about the prices in the area.
 Next, formulate a plan and a budget, and stick to it.

 What is the purpuse of your basement remodel?
+Consider the basement remodel pros and cons prior to any project.
 Before beginning any conversion of basement space into living space, check the basement for leaks or other signs of moisture problems.
-Because damp basements promote biological growth, including molds, they are not healthy places to live in.
-Thus, any moisture problems should be corrected before you proceed.
+Because wet basements promote biological growth, including molds, they are not healthy places to live in.
+Thus, with any moisture problems, wet basement solutions should be investigated and corrected before you proceed.
 Do not install carpet near water sources or areas where there is a chronic moisture problem such as around sinks, tubs, showers, and toilets.
 Basements may require special attention in this regard.
 Do you need to know how to add a bathroom.
 Basement ceilings are usually low to begin with and even lower when finished around pipes and ducts.
 And a basement can be damp and clammy even though there are many ways of how to dry a basement, essentially by getting sunlight and fresh air into it.

 Overbuilding your house is probably the most common mistake a homeowner can make.
 Remodeling a kitchen of a $100,000 house for $25,000 without making needed improvements in other areas of the house is not a good idea.
 It is better to spend a portion of that money and use the remainder of the funds to correct design flaws, add a laundry and add a bathroom, or improve the landscaping.